Damigah/Web-App-DevOps-Project/README.md

 After selecting the repository in GitHub, select the pipeline to initiate using a **Starter Pipeline template** that provides a foundation to add tasks like Docker image and a Kubernetes file.

 **Pipeline Trigger**:
-- The pipeline is defaulted to automatically execute on each push to the main branch of the application repository i.e main shown in the image below.
+- The pipeline is defaulted to automatically execute on each push to the main branch of the application repository i.e main (shown in the image below).

 ![image](https://github.com/Damigah/Web-App-DevOps-Project/assets/124197859/9669464c-a47a-4bc6-b2e0-1e866386ce91)